 Field-hunting tip

-Look in sandstone country — that is the host setting where pintadoite typically forms.
+Look in sandstone country, the host setting where pintadoite typically forms.
 If you start seeing gypsum, carnotite, tyuyamunite in float, you are in the right ground.
 Field specimens usually show a crusts, efflorescences, radial aggregates habit, so train your eye for that shape before scanning the outcrop.